01

 Charts that update.
 Calculators your audience can use.
 Your own app, running right on the slide.
 No tab-switching, no breaking the flow of your presentation.

-Free.
 Works on Windows, Mac, and PowerPoint on the web.
 Built for people who like things that just work, and don't mind a five-minute setup.

-The moment that started this
+Already bought it?
+Jump to setup →The moment that started this

 You are presenting, the room is with you, and then you need to show the live thing.
 The dashboard.
 The calculator.
 The prototype.
 So you minimize PowerPoint, find the browser, wait for the page, and the spell breaks.
 The audience watches you fumble between windows instead of watching the idea.